kieranrcampbell/ouija/README.md

 oui <- ouija(synth_gex)
 pseudotimes <- map_pseudotime(oui)
 ```

+The `map_pseudotimes` function extracts the maximum-a-posteriori (MAP) estimates of the pseudotimes.

 For further usage options see the vignette.
 A prebuilt vignette can be found [here](http://kieranrcampbell.github.io/ouija).